 — Do not leave valuables unattended at the beach (or don’t take valuables with you).

-— Do not walk back to your hotel/accommodation alone, especially after dark, and particularly if you are a woman.
-We advise to travel in groups or take a taxi.
+— Do not walk back to your hotel/accommodation alone, especially after dark, and mainly if you are a woman.
+We advise you to travel in groups or take a taxi.

 — Swimwear should be reserved simply for the beach.
-You’ll notice many establishments have strict ‘no bareback’ policies and some official buildings even require you to cover your shoulders before you are given permission to enter.
+You’ll notice many establishments have strict ‘no bareback’ policies and some official buildings even require you to cover your shoulders before you are permitted to enter.

 — Mosquitoes and sand flies traditionally make themselves known at sunset and throughout the evening.
 Take the necessary precautions such as applying insect repellent and sleeping under a mosquito net to help prevent being bitten.